This page will explain the DS-10 Birth Affidavit Passport Form. You may download the Birth Affidavit (Form DS-10) online.

-Proof of citizenship is required for all U.S. Passport Applications.
+The U.S. Department of State requires proof of citizenship for all U.S. Passport Applications.
 This is usually your birth certificate or naturalization paperwork.
-If you do not have your birth certificate, you can refer to our Missing Birth Certificate Page.
+If you do not have your birth certificate, see Missing Birth Certificate.

 Table of Contents